 Why do most cheap AEO platforms only monitor?

 Building a monitoring dashboard is technically simpler than building a content creation engine.
 Tracking what AI search engines say requires API access and data storage.
-Creating content that gets cited requires understanding retrieval-augmented generation patterns, query-specific passage optimization, and post-publication verification.
+Creating content that gets cited requires understanding retrieval-augmented generation patterns, query-specific passage optimization, and continuous post-publication monitoring.
 Most platforms start with monitoring because it is easier to build, not because it is what customers need most.

 Is auto-published AEO content safe for my brand?